So you want to know how to cook a steak?

 The Sous Vide cooking technique can do that and so much more.
 Sous vide is French for “under vacuum”.
 Food is vacuum sealed and prepared in a water bath.
 Moreover, any meat to seafood and vegetables can create some incredible meals cooking sous vide.

-Below here are a few links to recipes that will go well with your steak.
+Near the bottom of the page are a few links to recipes that will go well with your steak.

 How to Cook a Steak – Sous Vide

 We start off with a USDA Choice Strip Steak.

 I usually vacuum seal my food for this but I am out of bags so a ziplock bag will work just as well for this.
 Remove all the air from the bag using displacement.
 Simply submerge the bag in cold water up to the ziplock and seal.
 Also, you can season the meat at this stage if you like or add aromatics such as Rosemary, garlic or thyme.

 Preheat the cooker and then add the meat.
 I’m am cooking to a temperature of 135 degrees which is between medium rare and medium.

 This is what the meat looks like in the bag after an hour of cooking.
 One of the great things about this type of cooking is that you can hold the steak at this temperature for several hours if needed and still get a perfect steak.